-Having recently covered ExxonMobil it would be remiss of me to leave out fellow North American major Chevron (NYSE: CVX).
-Back in the dark days of 2015/16 the latter had arguably the worst outlook of the big oil companies depending on how you view things.
-For instance, the relative difference between cash generated by Chevron’s business operations and cash spent on dividends and capital expenditures topped all of the other oil-majors in 2015.
-(The company’s net cash burn figure topped $17 billion that year).
+Having recently covered Exxon Mobil it would be remiss of me to leave out fellow North American major Chevron (CVX).
+Back in the dark days of 2015 and 2016 the latter had arguably the worst outlook of the big oil companies depending on how you view things.
+For instance, the relative difference between cash generated by Chevron’s business operations and cash spent on dividends and capital expenditures topped all of the other oil majors in 2015.
+(The company’s net cash burn figure topped $17,000m that year).

-(Source: Chevron Q4 2018 Earnings Presentation)
+(Data Source: Chevron Q4 2018 Earnings Presentation)

 The upshot: with oil prices in the $60s-to-$70s per barrel Chevron is once again printing cash and shoring up its balance sheet.
 Right now I’m minded to prioritize that over stock buybacks for two reasons.
 Firstly, I like conservative balance sheets.
-It’s worth remembering that Chevron paid $750 million last year in interest payments on its debt.
+It’s worth remembering that Chevron paid $750m last year in interest payments on its debt.
 By my count that is equivalent to taking off around seventy cents for every barrel equivalent of oil & gas the company produced that year.
 More importantly, and as I mentioned above, cyclical companies make hay while the sun shines.
 When the next downturn pops up Chevron can deploy a stronger balance sheet to pick up cheap reserves or buy back stock at lower share prices.